Spotify’s risky IPO reveals a valuation crisis, not a Wall Street revolution

 There’s no narrative the tech industry likes quite as much as a good revolutionary tale in which a startup pursues a strategy that topples an established order.
 Such a mythology is now being constructed around the upcoming Spotify IPO.

-The emerging mythology goes like this: Spotify is doing an end run around investment banks by listing its share’s directly on the stock market.
-Fewer fees for impoverished investment banks and new freedom for tech companies.
-This was the vibe of a story by the Wall Street Journal this week: “Spotify Disrupted the Music World, Now It’s Doing the Same to Wall Street.”
+It goes like this: Spotify is doing an end run around investment banks by listing its shares directly on the stock market.
+This is supposed to result in fewer fees for impoverished investment banks and new freedom for tech companies.
+That was the vibe of a story by the Wall Street Journal this week: “Spotify Disrupted the Music World, Now It’s Doing the Same to Wall Street.”

-The reality is that Spotify is pursuing a risky strategy by taking this route.
+The reality is that by taking this route Spotify is pursuing a risky strategy.
 And it’s likely only doing so because it was backed into a corner by its investors and by private fundraising that led to a dangerously high valuation of $19 billion.

 “This is not a story of problems in the IPO market,” according to Kathleen Smith, a principal at Renaissance Capital and manager of IPO ETFs.
 “It’s a problem with Spotify’s valuation.”

 Spotify’s fate is going to be closely monitored, of course.
-The recent era of ballooning startup valuations has created a herd of unicorns that are trying to weigh the options of filing fornan IPO or searching for a buyer that could justify the astronomical amounts investors have pumped into the companies.
-Certainly, many will be watching to see if Spotify’s creative solution opens a similar door for them and allows them to finally exit their valuation purgatory.
+The recent era of ballooning startup valuations has created a herd of unicorns that are now trying to decide between filing for an IPO and searching for a buyer that could justify the astronomical amounts investors have already pumped into their company.
+Certainly, many will be watching to see if Spotify’s creative solution opens a door that allows them to finally exit their own valuation purgatory.

-But there are a lot of specifics to Spotify’s situation that may not make it an appealing model for others to follow.
+But Spotify’s situation involves a lot of specifics that may not make it an appealing model for others to follow.
 To understand why, let’s jump back a couple of years.
 Spotify was the clear king of music streaming.
-But in June 2015, Apple finally launched its Apple Music subscription service.
-Spotify was suddenly confronted with a gigantic competitor that could print its own money.
+Then in June 2015, Apple finally launched its Apple Music subscription service, and Spotify was suddenly confronted with a gigantic competitor that could print its own money.

 So in March 2016 Spotify closed a deal to raise $1 billion in debt from a syndicate of investors: TPG, hedge fund Dragoneer Investment Group, and Goldman Sachs clients.
 However, that debt came with some onerous terms that all but required Spotify to IPO within a year’s time.